SQ(1) User Commands SQ(1)

 Decrypt a message using either supplied keys, or by prompting for a password.
 If message tampering is detected, an error is returned.
 See below for details.

-If the signature verification fails, or if message tampering is detected, the program terminates with an exit status indicating failure.
-In addition to that, the last 25 MiB of the message are withheld, i.e. if the message is smaller than 25 MiB, no output is produced, and if it is larger, then the output will be truncated.
+If the signature verification fails, or if message tampering is detected, the program terminates with an exit status indicating failure. and the output file is deleted.
+If the output was sent to stdout, then the last 25 MiB of the message are withheld (consequently, if the message is smaller than 25 MiB, no output is produced).

 The converse operation is `sq encrypt`.